Skip to content

 This behavior cannot be modified.

 Document administrators have a read-write access to all eMedication documents of all patient records.
 They can’t read or write policy documents.
-This behavior cannot be modified.
+This behavior cannot be modified by APPC rules.

 Policy administrators have a read-write access to all policy documents of all patient records.
 They can’t read or write eMedication documents.
-This behavior cannot be modified.
+This behavior cannot be modified by APPC rules.

-Emergency access (“break-the-glass”) is only possible for healthcare professionals and assistants.
-It is globally allowed or forbidden by a specific rule in the policy document.
+Emergency access (break-the-glass) is only possible for healthcare professionals and assistants.
+It can be either globally allowed or forbidden by a specific rule in the APPC document.
+In absence of a explicit rule in the APPC document, the eMedication service assumes emergency access to the patient’s eMedication record is allowed.

 ATNA